 If you need assistance or accommodations throughout the application and admissions process, please reach out to us by emailing the Director of Graduate Studies, Jodie Plumert (firstname.lastname@example.org), or calling the department office at 319-335-2406.

-The graduate program is designed for students seeking a doctorate in psychology.
+The graduate program in Psychological and Brain Sciences is designed for students seeking a doctorate in psychology.
 The program prepares students for careers in research, teaching, and related scholarly endeavors in academic, industrial, governmental, or medical settings.
-Our intent is to produce graduates who are deeply committed to the study of psychology, are familiar with fundamental knowledge in the discipline, and are well trained in the advanced methods and techniques that are used in the field today.
+Our intent is to produce graduates who are deeply committed to the study of psychology, firmly grounded in psychological theory and research, and well trained in the advanced methods and techniques that are used in the field today.
+We believe that the best way to accomplish these goals is to adopt a student-centered approach to graduate training, which allows students to create individualized programs of study best suited to their research interests and career goals.
+We also use an apprentice-based model of graduate training in which students work under the guidance of a faculty mentor and a Research Advisory Committee.
+This combination of flexibility and guidance provides the support necessary for students to quickly engage in the research process as they work toward independent careers.

 Step 2: Fill out the University of Iowa online application through the admissions office .
 After this process is complete, an email will be sent to you about establishing your HawkID and password (if you do not currently have one).
 Warning: It could take some time to receive your ID (e.g., up to 24 hours).
 Please be patient and feel free to check in with us if you have questions or do not not receive your ID.